 Four of the directors are representatives or agents of member companies.
-Three are expert non-executive directors (one of whom is a shareholder of Charles Taylor plc, the ultimate holding company of the club's managers, Charles Taylor & Co (Bermuda)).
-One is a director and shareholder of Charles Taylor plc and another is a senior executive and also a shareholder of Charles Taylor plc.
+Three are expert non-executive directors.
+One is a director of Charles Taylor Limited and another is a senior executive Charles Taylor Limited.
 Other than the insurance and membership interest of the directors' companies, the directors have no financial interests in the club.